egis/support-portal/configuration/user-export-and-import.md

 ### Capture new user information
 * Create a csv file with details of the new user accounts to be imported; example cell structure below (remember to convert this to csv):
+* It's a good idea to replace any legitimate `-` characters with something unique, e.g. `1234567890`

 | active | email                | login | name       | properties     | userType |
 | ------ | -------------------- | ----- | ---------- | -------------- | -------- |